- A cavity is a hole that forms in a tooth due to tooth decay.

 The symptoms of a cavity depend on the severity of the decay.
 They include:

 - tooth sensitivity

 - tooth pain

-Plaque sticks to teeth, and the acid in plaque can slowly erode tooth enamel.
-Enamel is a hard, protective coating on teeth that protects against tooth decay.
-As tooth enamel weakens, the risk for decay increases.
+Plaque sticks to your teeth, and the acid in plaque can slowly erode tooth enamel.
+Enamel is a hard, protective coating on your teeth that protects against tooth decay.
+As your tooth enamel weakens, the risk for decay increases.

 Everyone is at risk for cavities, but some people have a higher risk.
 Risk factors include:

 - too many sugary or acidic foods and drinks